SunshineCommittee/SunshineCommittee.github.io/_articles/2019-07-27-warm-welcomes.md

 {{ meg }}
 </div>

 We first met Megan at [Mass DiGI 2018][massdigi], where she was a member of the winning team, Micropup.
-For that project, she did a ton of stylish 3D plant art for their game, Keeper.
-So her track record spoke for itself, and made signing her a no brainer.
+For that project, they did a ton of stylish 3D plant art for their game, Keeper.
+So their track record spoke for itself, and made signing them a no brainer.

-Currently she's getting up to speed with our animation pipeline, but she's already working on some wonderful bamboo assets.
+Currently they're getting up to speed with our animation pipeline, but they's already working on some wonderful bamboo assets.
 Even after only a few weeks, they're really shaping up.

 ![bamboo1](../assets/bamboo_2.gif)